 Thin gradient echo images are however often able to distinguish between disc (which is relatively bright) and osteophyte (which is dark) and in such cases it has been argued that using the term should be avoided, as the distinction is of surgical importance 1.

-Others have suggested that the term is useful in so far as it is difficult when faced with a dark band of tissue extending along the posterior aspect of the disc to distinguish between various components of disc degeneration (marginal osteophyte, bulging annular fibres, disc herniation, and ossification of posterior longitudinal ligament) 2.
-In other words, when high T2 disc herniation is not visualised then it is uncertain what contributes to the disc-osteophyte-complex.
+Others have suggested that the term is useful in so far as it is difficult when faced with a dark band of tissue extending along the posterior aspect of the disc to distinguish between various components of disc degeneration (marginal osteophyte, bulging annular fibers, disc herniation, and ossification of posterior longitudinal ligament) 2.
+In other words, when high T2 disc herniation is not visualized then it is uncertain what contributes to the disc-osteophyte-complex.